The length of a cat’s tail is mainly dependent on its breed. Of course, there are other considerations, such as genetics, most notably the cat’s size.

 The Chartreux is known to be an excellent hunter and traveling companion.
 These cats are most beloved for their stealth and quietness.
-In fact, most Chartreux rarely meow, and will instead purr and chirp.
+Most Chartreux rarely meow and will instead purr and chirp.
 Lightning-fast reflexes also help them out in the field.
 Here, the cats’ trusted tails improve their balance and agility.

 Cornish Rex has an extroverted personality.
-They are loud cats; affectionate, intelligent, and always ready to play.
-The Cornish loves to be handled and made the center of attention.
+They are loud cats that are affectionate, intelligent, and always ready to play.
+The Cornish Rex loves to be handled and made the center of attention.

-The Egyptian Mau can be easily identified because of the spots in their coat, which only appear in the tips of their fur.
+The Egyptian Mau is easily identified by the spots in their coat, which appear in the tips of their fur.
 Aside from these spots, the Mau also has rings on its tail.
 These rings increase in width until the tip is completely black.